 But adhering to the SCRA is more than just doing a good deed or respecting a servicemember.
 It’s the law.
 Over the years, many property management companies, car leasing companies, towing companies, banks, and lending institutions, and others have had to pay restitution to their clients for improperly evicting them or their families, repossessing their cars, or not lowering their interest rate properly.

 Many of these offenders were required to pay penalties on top of that, some in the tens of millions of dollars.
-This is why it’s critically important to run status checks regularly on all clients and make sure your information is up to date.
+This is why it’s critically important to run active duty status checks regularly on all clients and make sure your information is up to date.

 Depend on SCRACVS